Where can I find a bank statement loan?

 How to find bank statement loans

+If there’s a certain mortgage lender you like, it’s worth reaching out to ask about its lending requirements.
 You’re likely to have more luck with a non-bank mortgage lender or a credit union.
 Big-name banks are typically less keen to offer non-QM products.

-A few bank statement loan lenders
+Bank statement loan lenders

 If you’re already eyeing some mortgage lenders, ask whether they can approve you based on your bank statements.
 As we said, not all lenders advertise the fact that this is an option.